-The primaries of the SCT being on the neutral side of the machine provides some inherent self regulation.
+The primaries of the SCT being in the neutral leads of the machine provide-some inherent self regulation.
 Theorectically, this self regulation should completely compensate for load changes, however, generator saturation, field heating, and other secondary effects make it necessary to add more compensation.
 This extra compensation is obtained by saturating the SCT with a d-c control winding current.
 The amount of d-c required is obtained from the automatic regulator whose input continuously monitors line current and voltage when in the automatic mode of operation.
 Also, a manual control of the d-c control winding current is provided.